 The Merge Record button is a special feature of the WIDECAST database that allows you to merge two data records with different Turtle ID numbers under a single Turtle ID number.
 This is useful if a "new" turtle has been observed and entered in the database, and then later you discover that the turtle had already been entered in the database.

-For example, a turtle is observed nesting with no flipper tags and a PIT tag was not detected due to a malfunctioning PIT tag scanner (a sadly common experience).
-The turtle receives a new PIT tag, and two new flipper tags ... and is then dutifully recorded in the database as a "new" turtle.
-However, later in the season the turtle is encountered again and the discovery is made that she is now carrying two PIT tags, one which was issued earlier in the nesting season (or in a previous year) and is associated with an existing Turtle ID number.
-The "Merge Record" button allows you to fix this discrepancy by re-assigning her Turtle ID number.
+Example: a turtle is observed nesting with no flipper tags and a PIT tag was not detected due to a malfunctioning PIT tag scanner (a sadly common experience).
+The turtle receives a new PIT tag, and two new flipper tags ... and is then properly recorded in the database as a "new" turtle.
+However, later in the season the turtle is encountered again and it is discovered that she is carrying two PIT tags, one of which was issued earlier in the nesting season (or in a previous year) and is associated with an existing Turtle ID number in your database.
+The "Merge Record" button allows you to fix this discrepancy by re-assigning her Turtle ID.
 All records for this turtle will be then corrected in the database and her second (now redundant) ID will be permanently discarded.

-Hatching Data Management
+Data Management for Hatching Events

-The Hatching Data Management subroutine facilitates searching the nest hatching records to match turtles (using either a tag number or a Turtle ID number) to their nest(s).
-It also enables searching particular dates to review nests that hatched on those dates.
-Finally, it allows editing of the hatching records through the "Delete Hatching Nest Record" and the "View Record" buttons.
+The Hatching Data Management subroutine facilitates: searching the nest hatching records to match turtles (using either a tag number or a Turtle ID number) to their nest(s); searching particular dates to review nests that hatched on those dates; and editing of the hatching records through the "Delete Hatching Nest Record" and the "View Record" buttons.